-Draw a great looking Seagull with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Seagull with easy, step-by-step drawing instructions, and video tutorial.

 "Mine!
 Mine!
 Mine!"

 Seagulls are familiar white and gray birds that frequent coastal regions around the world.

 Have you ever seen a seagull living far from the sea?
 Don't worry, he's not lost.
 Some seagulls migrate inland during either the summer or winter.
 Some have exhibited tool-use behavior.

 Did you know?
 There are more than 40 species of seagulls, along with hundreds of other seabirds.
 Many seagulls live in colonies, or groups that may include hundreds or thousands of individuals.
 Some gulls have been known to live almost 50 years.